 Short deliveries are common in food and beverage because stock availability can change between order confirmation and delivery.
 A driver arriving with eighteen of twenty ordered cases of a product needs to document the short delivery at the point of handover so the credit note is generated immediately rather than becoming a dispute later.

-What food and beverage ePOD must capture:
+What food and beverage electronic proof of delivery must capture:

 - Delivered quantity per line: against ordered quantity, with short delivery reason code